European hare: Description

+The European hare, like other members of the family Leporidae, is a fast-running terrestrial mammal.
+This species the largest of the hares native to Europe being 55 to 65 cm long from head to body with 7.5–14 cm tail and weighing 3.5–5 kg.
+The hare's elongated ears range from 9.4 to 11.0 cm from the notch to tip.
+It also has long hind feet that have a length of between 14 and 16 cm.
+The dental formula is 2/1, 0/0, 3/2, 3/3.

+The European hare is slenderer than the European rabbit, and its dark limb musculature gives it great stamina when running at high speeds in open country.
+By contrast, cottontail rabbits are built for short sprints in more vegetated habitats.
+Other adaptions for endurance running include wider nostrils and larger hearts.
+In comparison to the European rabbit, the hare has a proportionally smaller stomach and caecum.

-The fur colour is grizzled yellow-brown on the back; rufous on the shoulders, legs, neck and throat; white on the underside and black on the tail and ear tips.
+Grizzled yellow-brown fur covers the back and becomes rufous on the shoulders, legs, neck and throat and white on the underside and black on the tail and ear tips.
 The fur on the back is typically longer and more curled than on the rest of the body.
-The European hare's fur does not turn completely white in the winter as is the case with some other members of the genus, although the sides of the head and base of the ears do develop white areas and the hip and rump region may gain some grey.
+The European hare's fur mostly remains the same throughout the year, although the sides of the head and base of the ears do develop white areas and the hip and rump region may gain some grey.

 Distribution and habitat

-The European hare is native to much of continental Europe and part of Asia.
-Its range extends from northern Spain to southern Scandinavia, eastern Europe, and northern parts of Western and Central Asia.
+The European hare is native to much of continental Europe, reaching as far north as 60N, and as far east as Central Asia.
 It has been extending its range into Siberia.
-It may have been introduced to Great Britain by the Romans about 2000 years ago, based on a lack of archaeological evidence before that.
-It is not present in Ireland, where the mountain hare is the only native hare species.
-Undocumented introductions probably occurred in some Mediterranean Islands.
-It has also been introduced, mostly as game animal, to North America in Ontario and New York State, and unsuccessfully in Pennsylvania, Massachusetts, and Connecticut, the Southern Cone in Brazil, Argentina, Uruguay, Paraguay, Bolivia, Chile, Peru and the Falkland Islands, Australia, both islands of New Zealand and the south Pacific coast of Russia.
+It may have been introduced to Great Britain between 500 and 300 BCE.
+It has also been introduced, mostly as game animal, to North America in Ontario and New York State, and unsuccessfully in Pennsylvania, Massachusetts, and Connecticut, the Southern Cone in Brazil, Argentina, Uruguay, Paraguay, Bolivia, Chile, Peru and the Falkland Islands, Australia, both islands of New Zealand, the south Pacific coast of Russia, and Ireland.